Schulz bombs, Merkel set for re-election, Macron doomed

 The simple fact is that Angela Merkel for all her many faults – about which I have written extensively – is within the context of German electoral politics an exceptionally successful politician.
 Her success stems from three factors (1) an overriding focus on remaining Chancellor to which all other considerations are sacrificed (2) her extraordinary success in disposing of potential rivals and (3) the strength of the German economy whose export oriented businesses are benefitting disproportionately from the low interest rates and weak euro caused by the loose monetary policies of the European Central Bank even as Merkel’s insistence on Germany maintaining fiscal surpluses increases German competitiveness by containing wage growth and reducing domestic demand.

 Points (1) and (3) incidentally seal the fate of Emmanuel Macron.
 He has been elected President of France on an agenda of reforming the eurozone in order to adapt it to French needs.
-However like Tsipras and Varoufakis discovered after Syriza won the 2015 elections in Greece, Macron will before long discover that behind the sympathetic and conciliatory words Merkel always uses to defuse opposition Merkel is actually implacably opposed to any reform of the eurozone, since that might negatively effect if only in the short term the performance of the German economy upon whose continued growth her position as Chancellor depends.
-Since Merkel’s overriding priority is to remain Chancellor that means that Macron’s hopes of reforming the eurozone are stillborn.
+However as Tsipras and Varoufakis discovered after Syriza won the 2015 elections in Greece, so Macron before long will discover that behind the honeyed words Merkel always uses to defuse opposition she is implacably opposed to any reform of the eurozone, since that might negatively effect, if only in the short term, the performance of the German economy upon whose continued growth her position as Chancellor depends.
+Since Merkel’s overriding priority is to remain Chancellor at all costs that means that Macron’s hopes of reforming the eurozone are going to be stillborn.
 Only if France had elected a President who gave the impression of being willing to take France out of the eurozone might Merkel have been panicked into carrying out the reforms Macron says he wants.
 Since no one believes Macron will do that his fate and that of his reforms is sealed.

 Which brings me to the larger point about Merkel.
 I have previously discussed how her conservatism differs profoundly from that of her great rival Vladimir Putin